 lemon earl grey shortbread cookies

 Alternative method for making the dough

 I used a spatula to make my dough, but an alternative method is to use a food processor or stand mixer.
 The best part of this method is that you simply put everything into the food processor or stand mixer, and you let it do the work for you.
 First add the wet ingredients and mix until combined.
 Then add the dry ingredients and mix until a soft dough forms.
 The rest of the recipe is the same.
 In addition to being simple, this method requires less clean up.
-This method can be used for other shortbread cookies like my black sesame shortbread cookies.
+This method can be used for other shortbread cookies like my black sesame shortbread cookies and strawberry shortbread cookies.

+lemon earl grey shortbread cookies